Azeret/galIMF/README.md

 ## Acknowledgment

-We thank Vaclav Pavlik for kindly testing the module GalIMF.
+We thank Vaclav Pavlik for kindly testing the code GalIMF 1.0.